 To achieve this

-- A box of special character will pop up on your screen.
-Scroll through to select any character of your choice.
+- As a result of clicking on the character map, a box of special characters will pop up on your screen.
+After the box appears, you can scroll through to select any character of your choice.

-- Select the cells you want to customize
+- After pasting the characters, select the cells you want to customize.

-- Make sure your special character is placed after each parenthesis as we have below…
+- Make sure to place your special character after each parenthesis as we have below.

 #,##0[Green]▲; ‘-#,##[Red]▼’; ‘-‘[Black];”Not a number”